LeniaMalki/DynamicCapa/README.md

 [ ] Add verbose or do another bigger report with more info (ex.
 Name of the rule)       Olivier
-  - Optional: format it as a matrix s
+  - Optional: format it as a matrix
-[ ] Implement other register rules      Fredrik
-  - Maybe do a dump of all registry events
-  - try to focus on categories we have no rule in (https://attack.mitre.org/datasources/DS0024/)

 [ ] Check if there are other rules that can be implemented in the FILESYSTEM category